davidcrowe/apt/project_plan.md

 ## Project Approach
-We will use an agile approach with weekly sprints for various parts of the project.
+We will use an agile approach with weekly sprints.
 An outline of the objectives for each sprint can be found below:

-### Sprint 1: Develop Flask Web App (due date = 7/15)
+### Sprint 1: Develop Flask Web App
+**Due date = 7/15**

 | Area | Task | Task Owner | Notes |
 | ---- | ---- | ---------- | ----- |